saladsb/SaladSkateboarding/README.md

 # Salad Skateboarding

 ## Privacy and Policy
-This app does not include contests or sweepstakes.
-All users receive equal rewards for valid submissions.
+Apple is not a sponsor of any rewards, challenges, or competitions in this app.
-Apple is not a sponsor of any challenges or rewards.
+All rewards are distributed equally based on valid trick submissions.

 ## Terms and Conditions